Skip to main content Skip to search Skip to main navigation

 Better than learning robots

 It has already been scientifically proven that we experience and understand learning content better through active doing.
-The use of movement supports and deepens the experiences made.
-An aspect that is of great importance especially in the digital world.
+The use of movement supports and deepens these experiences.
+An aspect that is particularly important in the digital world.
 Computer science education begins with understanding the basics.
-The holistic approach of our Koordinatus does exactly that: it conveys basic knowledge to understand computational procedures in playful steps.
-In doing so, the children use different forms of movement instead of, for example, engaging exclusively cognitively with Bee Bots.
+The holistic approach of our Koordinatus does exactly this: conveying basic knowledge to understand computational procedures in playful steps.
+In doing so, the children use different forms of movement instead of, for example, engaging with Bee Bots exclusively on a cognitive level.

 How it works

 The implementation of our computer science game is simple and easy to understand.
-The Koordinatus can be used as a playful project in the STEM area over several activities and days.
-The clear short instructions are divided into 7 modules.
+The Koordinatus can be used as a playful STEM project across several activities and days.
+The clear short instruction is divided into 7 modules.
 These are carried out with the same group of children.
-The number varies depending on age and group composition, but it should be conducted in a small group (e.g. 4 or 6 children) so that everyone can participate equally actively and collaborate cooperatively.
-The modules build on each other and include various topics such as understanding a table and the programming language (see learning content).
-Modules can be repeated, supplemented, or worked on selectively according to individual needs.
-The computational learning content is experienced on the game board through conversations, active contribution, and the implementation of ideas full of movement.
+The number varies depending on age and group composition, but it should be carried out in a small group (e.g. 4 or 6 children) so that everyone can participate equally and collaborate as partners.
+The modules build on each other and cover various topics such as understanding a table and the programming language (see learning content).
+Modules can be repeated, supplemented, or addressed individually.
+The computer science learning content is experienced on the game board through conversations, active contribution and implementation of ideas with plenty of movement.

 Record learning progress with documentation aids

-Our Koordinatus includes clear documentation sheets as reproducible templates.
-These offer educators a practical support to document learning progress in a targeted way.
+Our Koordinatus includes clear documentation sheets as photocopiable templates.
+These provide educators with a practical support to deliberately document learning progress.

 Simple instructions in print & insight via video

 With the Koordinatus you can get started quickly.
 Even without much preparation time.
-To understand the concept, you will find a practical insight through the video available on this page.
+To understand the concept, you will find a practical insight via the video available on this page.
 In addition, you will receive an education folder with your Koordinatus.
-This contains quick and easy-to-understand brief instructions for each module.
+It contains quick and easy-to-understand short instructions for each module.
 So you can get started in just a few minutes.

 Learning content

-With our Koordinatus you receive an easily implementable learning game that enables children to develop an understanding and awareness of the basics of our digital world.
-This forms the basis for all subsequent learning content on computer science and other skills in the mathematical and digital domain.
-In addition, movement activities are integrated and collaborative work, as well as the exchange and reflection on these topics, are encouraged.
+With our Koordinatus you get an easily implementable learning game that enables children to develop an understanding and awareness of the basics of our digital world.
+This forms the basis for all learning content on computer science and further skills in the mathematical and digital fields.
+In addition, movement sequences are integrated and collaborative work, as well as exchange and reflection on these topics, are encouraged.

 Learning spatial orientation & understanding tables